 • Plug in your Nest Thermostat.

-You also can change preset Nest temperatures on the app.
+The app also allows you to change the Nest's preset temperatures.
 From the home screen, find your Thermostat before selecting Settings.
 At this screen, select Temperature Preferences and then Temperature Presets.
-The display will show your preferred Comfort, Eco and Sleep temperatures.
-Choose the appropriate setting to change the temperature for that preset.
+This will display your preset Comfort, Eco and Sleep temperatures.
+Select one of these options to change the temperature for that preset.

 Your Nest allows you to schedule temperature programming either on the device or on the Google Home app.
 More advanced versions of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, also can be controlled via the Nest app.